charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 * It **must not use System Abstractions**.
 * It **must not use Workers**.
 * It normally **does not have a Worker**: memory itself provides the “technical realization”.
+* A pure abstraction must not depend on agents that introduce technical execution (e.g., I/O); only memory-bound or workerless agents are acceptable, in order to preserve clear separation between conceptual modeling and external execution.

 Pure Abstractions represent stable logic that does not depend on the environment.